-Grit your teeth, bite your tongue, weep, wail, and get out your checkbook and write one to Uncle Sam, for this is the week of April 15.
+Grit your teeth, bite your tongue, weep, wail, and get out your checkbook and write one to Uncle Sam, for April 15th is upon us.
 People all over America will experience tremendous heartburn and anxiety, and all for the cause of money.
 There are a few grim reasons for dreading the 15th, but few of them concern our cash supply, or lack thereof.
 Journey with me through one day that has forever changed the course of our history….

 April 14th.
 A cruise ship plows quietly through ghostly still waters on a dimly lit night, unaware that she was about to create an incident that would forever alter nautical laws and traditions.
 Her captain was sound asleep in his extraordinarily comfortable quarters.
 Never before had such comfort been built for the purposes of luxury and everyone was taking full advantage of their fortune.
 Telegrams were constantly being sent over a newly developed telegraph system for ocean voyages; the rich were showing off their prestige.
 In fact, so many messages were sent that the lineman had to issue a command to all other ships in the area, “shut up and get off the line” due to their transmissions concerning icebergs floating into the northern routes.
 The accommodations were so posh that even the third class and crew’s quarters were better than the first class on most contemporary ships.
 Truly, the lap of luxury was at the customer’s beck and call.
 After all, a ticket on this ship cost several thousand dollars, why shouldn’t the rich boast of their achievements?
 Then the night watchman, from the crow’s nest, signaled, “ICEBERG AHEAD”, and the world would never be the same.